 503.3 Projects Seeking LEED Certification:

-The Project Manager shall assist the Architect-Engineer and the Using Agency in determining the LEED credits appropriate to the Project.
+The Project Manager shall assist the Architect-Engineer and DFMS Project Management in determining the LEED credits appropriate to the Project.

 The Project Manager will review the energy model to insure compliance with the required number of points for Energy and Atmosphere Credit 1.